 The through-hardened steel slide is dull blue and the glass-filled nylon (polymer) frame is black.
+You can also get the LCP with a stainless steel slide with a brushed stainless finish.
 (The NRA version features a camo frame, NRA Logos on the slide and a special serial number range (NRA000xxx).
 Davidsons is distributing it.).
 The polymer trigger is rounded and smooth faced.
 Trigger pull weight measured 7 lbs. out of the box, but after my shooting, it dropped to 6.5 lbs.

 Sights are rudimentary: a smooth black ramp front and square notch rear.
 Because they are part of the slide, they’re not easily adjusted, although if for whatever reason you wanted to further regulate the sights, you could perform some very careful filing.
-You can get this pistol from the factory with a Crimson Trace Laserguard.
+(Note: Ruger now also offers the LC9 with the LaserMax Centerfire laser sight or the Crimson Trace Laserguard laser sight, both of which attach to the frame/trigger guard. —ed.)
 As best I can determine, the gun shoots to point-of-aim at 18 yards and closer.

 Ruger has rounded the more abrupt areas of the pistol, as well as cleverly adding a spring-loaded slide stop on the exterior of the removable ejector while retaining this function.
 It’s also made the rudimentary sights slightly more pronounced while giving the front and backstrap areas a more attractive surface treatment by reshaping the frame, adding ambidextrous finger swells and lowering the magazine catch so that it’s now partially surrounded by the frame surface to better prevent accidently releasing the magazine.
 This protection is also seen in the added semi-circular raised ridge around the lower half of the large head of the take-down cross pin.